Democrats push more drug makers to lower the price of inhalers

-WASHINGTON — More than 27 million people are living with asthma in the U.S., including about four million children.
+More than 27 million people are living with asthma in the U.S. including about four million children.
 But many of them are forced to ration their life-saving inhalers because they’re so expensive.

-Read: Jacksonville dentist under investigation in connection with South Florida ‘Tooth Fairy Heist’

-“It’s really a medication you need to survive … and if you are struggling to breathe, then you know a rescue inhaler can save your life,” Shoup with Protect Our Care said.
+“It’s really a medication you need to survive…and if you are struggling to breathe, then you know a rescue inhaler can save your life,” said Anne Shoup with Protect Our Care.

 That’s why she joined Democratic lawmakers on Capitol Hill Wednesday pushing for lower prices.

-“Patients should not go without the medicine and treatments they need because of high prices and steep out-of-pocket costs imposed by their health insurance companies,” Rep. Jake Auchincloss, (D) Massachusetts said.
+“Patients should not go without the medicine and treatments they need because of high prices and steep out of pocket costs imposed by their health insurance companies,” said Rep. Jake Auchincloss, (D) Massachusetts.

 We reached out to Teva for a statement, but we haven’t heard back.

-“When companies have introduced lower-priced versions of their medicines, insurers and PBMs have refused to cover them because they make less money,” Alex Schriver, SVP of Public Affairs at PhRMA, said in a written statement.
+“When companies have introduced lower priced versions of their medicines, insurers and PBMs have refused to cover them because they make less money,” said Alex Schriver, SVP of Public Affairs at PhRMA in a written statement.

 Patients who use AstraZeneca and Boehringer Ingelheim inhalers aren’t seeing lower prices just yet.
 They’ll pay $35 for their medication, starting in June.
 GSK will implement lower prices no later than January 1, 2025.